developerprince-eng/kubernetes/README.md

 In this section it worth appreciating what is an ingress controller vs a loadbalancer.
 In exploring the differences I will then explain as to why ingress will be a very good choice in setting up our kubernetes CNI.
 We shall also speak about Healm and how it is a powerful tool to use in handling some kubernetes tooling, in our case we use helm in creating our nginx controller.

+#### Kubernetes Ingress Controller Vs LoadBalancer

+Kubernetes Ingresses offer you a flexible way of routing traffic from beyond your cluster to internal Kubernetes Services.
+Ingress Resources are objects in Kubernetes that define rules for routing HTTP and HTTPS traffic to Services.
+For these to work, an Ingress Controller must be present; its role is to implement the rules by accepting traffic (most likely via a Load Balancer) and routing it to the appropriate Services.
+Most Ingress Controllers use only one global Load Balancer for all Ingresses, which is more efficient than creating a Load Balancer per every Service you wish to expose.

+#### Helm

+[Helm](https://helm.sh/docs/intro/install/) is a package manager for managing Kubernetes.
+Using Helm Charts with your Kubernetes provides configurability and lifecycle management to update, rollback, and delete a Kubernetes application.

 ### Step 5 — Setting Up the Worker Nodes

 ```bash